 The Board has retained Frederic W. Cook & Co., Inc. ("FW Cook") to advise the Board and the Compensation Committee on its named executive officer and non-executive Director compensation practices and framework.
 FW Cook does not provide any other services to the Company.
-In February 2023, the Board considered FW Cook's independence as the compensation consultant to the Board and the Compensation Committee by taking into account, among other things, the factors prescribed by the Nasdag listing rules.
+In February 2024, the Board considered FW Cook's independence as the compensation consultant to the Board and the Compensation Committee by taking into account, among other things, the factors prescribed by the Nasdaq listing rules.
 Based on its evaluation, the Board determined that no conflict of interest exists.

 Nominating and Corporate Governance Committee.
-The Nominating and Corporate Governance Committee consists of Mr. Ryan, who serves as Chair, Ms. Dias and Messrs.
-Burck and Hernandez.
-Committee membership following the Annual Meeting will be determined at a later date, in accordance with the Nasdaq listing rules and rules under the Exchange Act.
+The Nominating and Corporate Governance Committee consists of Mr. Ryan, who serves as Chair, and Messrs.
+Abbott, Burck and Hernandez.
 The primary responsibilities of the Nominating and Corporate Governance Committee are:

-- to manage a succession planning process for the Board, its leadership and its committees; - to develop, review and recommend to the Board criteria for identifying and evaluating Director candidates; - to review the qualifications of candidates for Director according to criteria approved by the Board and set forth in the Statement of Corporate Governance; - to maintain procedures for the consideration of Board candidates recommended by the Company's stockholders; - to consider the performance and independence of incumbent Directors in determining whether to nominate them for re-election: - to recommend to the Board nominees for election or re-election to the Board at each annual meeting of stockholders or as necessary to fill vacancies and newly created directorships; - to advise and make recommendations to the Board on corporate governance matters; - to review communications from the Company's stockholders; - to oversee the Company's stockholder engagement and make recommendations to the Board regarding its involvement in stockholder engagement; - to oversee, review and monitor the Company's efforts on sustainability and corporate social responsibility and related risks, including reporting with respect thereto, and provide guidance to the Board on such matters; and to review and oversee compliance with the Company's Political Activities Policy, including the annual Political Activities Report.
+- to manage a succession planning process for the Board, its leadership and its committees; - · to develop, review and recommend to the Board criteria for identifying and evaluating Director candidates; - to review the qualifications of Director candidates according to criteria approved by the Board and set forth in the Statement of Corporate Governance; - · to maintain procedures for the consideration of Director candidates recommended by the Company's stockholders; - to consider the performance and independence of incumbent Directors in determining whether to nominate them for re-election; - to recommend to the Board nominees for election or re-election to the Board at each annual meeting of stockholders or as necessary to fill vacancies and newly created directorships; - to advise and make recommendations to the Board on corporate governance matters; - · to review communications from the Company's stockholders; - · to oversee the Company's stockholder engagement and make recommendations to the Board regarding its involvement in stockholder engagement; - to oversee, review and monitor the Company's efforts on sustainability and corporate social responsibility and related risks, including reporting with respect thereto, and provide guidance to the Board on such matters; - to oversee the Company's business practice and corporate value of zero tolerance for sexual harassment, race discrimination and all other forms of discrimination; and - · to review and oversee compliance with the Company's Political Activities Policy, including the annual Political Activities Report.

 The Nominating and Corporate Governance Committee also makes recommendations to the Board as to determinations of Director independence and conducts an annual self-evaluation for the Board.
-During fiscal 2023, the Nominating and Corporate Governance Committee held four meetings.
+During fiscal 2024, the Nominating and Corporate Governance Committee held four meetings.